 Even with the creation of new sleep applications, capturing data is great but as any researcher will tell you, data is just data if you do not know what to do with it, what it means, or worse are unclear if it is even an accurate picture of your true sleep health.
 Can it be used as a tool for changing behavior?
 Absolutely!
 But although one of the primary reasons for sleep issues that lead to sleep deprivation are voluntary, unintentional behaviors, other than telling you to turn in earlier, how can a tracker help you otherwise?
 Most successful changes require you to assess your behavior, understand your sleep patterns to make and create healthier habits.
 It also requires accountability, which a sleep coach can provide.

 I cannot speak for other sleep coaches but at START WITH SLEEP, we have a very unique business model.
-We focus not only on asking the right questions to get to the source of the problem, but provide solutions tailored for the individual that include utilizing the best sleep tools if and only when necessary.
+We focus not only on asking the pivotal questions to get to the source of the problem, but provide solutions tailored for the individual that include utilizing the best sleep tools if and only when necessary.
 Not all are created equal.
 Just ask someone what their best sleep tip and you will get a number of responses.
 Sleep is not a one size fits all kind of industry.
 Everyone has different needs.
 There are drink recipes, sleep tricks and methods people swear by but what works for one doesn’t necessarily work for another.
 For instance, you may have heard about boiling and drinking a banana peel or even the entire one in a tea.
 Does it work?
-Sure it can work.
+Sure it works!
 Bananas are a good source of potassium and magnesium both important to aid in good sleep and that work as natural muscle relaxants.
 They even contain properties that can convert to a small source of melatonin, but if your issue isn’t a nutritional deficiency and there is something medically significant involved like you are gasping for air in your sleep, then the benefits that it can provide will be short term and will not address the deeper issue, often times a medical one that needs further evaluation.

 If you suffer from sleep apnea they can most certainly be the first line to help refer you to a sleep specialist or sleep doctor for further testing, but if it is a sleep quality issue because of behavioral choices, diagnostic sleep testing may not help you.
 Also having and maintaining good sleep hygiene are important to sleep, whether a medical sleep issue is present or not.
 Furthermore, if it is medical but not a medical sleep disorder, other health issues can be missed such as hormonal imbalances, another cause of daytime fatigue and nightly sleep issues.
 A sleep coach can help assess your lifestyle and to identify symptoms to help you communicate them to the medical professional who can diagnose and treat you appropriately.
 This can also often include the recommendation for a blood panel that includes nutritional deficiency testing and consulting with a nutritionist for dietary changes.
 It is also important to note that masking issues of fatigue with Vitamin B shots or self-supplementing won’t solve your problem long term either.
 The best source of supporting your system and maintaining healthy sleep patterns is through foods not just supplements.
 It is important to note that vitamins can even interact with medications and be over consumed.